armada-ths/ais/docs/README.md

 **Issue:** "entrypoint.sh not found"

 **Solution:** If you're on Windows, you need to change the CRLF line endings in the file `entrypoint.sh` to LF line endings.

+**Issue:** `'JSONError' object has no attribute 'get'`

+**Solution:** This error can occur when running the local version of the dashboard.
+In this case, it could mean that the development user for the dashboard does not exist.
+You need to create a company contact (for any company) with the email `dashboard@armada.nu`.
+The function `get_user` in `util/__init__.py` will use this user for all requests if you are in development mode.

 ## Creating Database Migrations